Higher-order Sobolev and Rellich inequalities via iterated Talenti's principle: An Iterated Talenti's principle

 respectively.
 Then for almost every \(x\in\Omega^\star\) one has

 \end{theorem}

 Next, in the spirit of Gazzola, Grunau, and Sweers~\cite{gazzola2010optimal}, we establish an iterated version of Theorem~\ref{thm:chenli}, which enables us to prove higher-order Sobolev and Rellich inequalities.
 Our result reads as follows. \begin{theorem} Let \((M,g)\) be a complete, non-compact Riemannian manifold supporting inequality~\eqref{eq:intro:isoperimetric}.
-Assume that \(\Omega\subset M\) is a bounded domain with smooth boundary and let \(\Omega^\star\) denote its symmetrization.
+Assume that \(\Omega\subset M\) is a regular domain and let \(\Omega^\star\) denote its symmetrization.
 Let \(k\ge 1\) be an integer, and suppose that \(u\) and \(v\) are weak solutions of the problems

 and

 Then for almost every \(x\in\Omega^\star\) one has

 \end{theorem} \begin{proof} We proceed by finite induction.
 When \(k=1\), Theorem~\ref{thm:itp} follows from Theorem~\ref{thm:chenli}.
 In the sequel, we prove Theorem~\ref{thm:itp} for an arbitrary \(k\ge 2\), assuming that it is true for \(k-1\).
 Let